Let your voice be heard…

 Get involved!

 Want to be a part of the change?
 Want to have a voice in the conversation?
 Here’s how you can help!
-We are looking for key leaders, community board members, and sponsors.
+We are looking for key leaders, coalition members, and sponsors.
 Below is an organizational chart of the structure of the board and some definitions of what each role may entail.

 Key Leaders